rootsdev/polygenea/docs/serialization.md

 	     ]
 	    )

-The constructor syntax does not lend itself to the open-ended contents of a Citation node: the keys cannot be inferred from position.
+The constructor syntax does not lend itself to the open-ended contents of a BibItem node: the keys cannot be inferred from position.
 However, Python-like constructor syntax would work at almost exactly the same space requirements as XML:

-	Citation(author="Tychonievich, Luther A", title="Polygenea")
+	BibItem(author="Tychonievich, Luther A", title="Polygenea")

 By design, each of the eight node types starts with a unique letter, allowing further compression; missing elements can also be implied with commas alone for even more compression: